PhilippfromHackclub/KanDao-Meeting-Pro-Buttons-PCBs/README.md

 # KanDao-Meeting-Pro-Buttons-PCBs
-These are two Buttons PCBs for the KanDao Meeting Pro in case of damage to the original ones due to a drop and afterwards detached camera module.
+These are two Buttons PCBs for the KanDao Meeting Pro in case of damage to the original ones due to a drop and afterwards detached camera module.<br>
+I designed the PCBs using measurements and components from the original ones.
+They are ment to replace the damaged two PCBs to restore functionality of the KanDao Meeting Pro.

 **BOM:**
  | Quantity | Item | Price | Link |